Top 15 Benefits Of Total Quality Management (TQM)

 Reduced Rework and Scrap

 By improving processes and quality control, TQM reduces the incidence of errors and defects.
-This reduction means less rework and scrap, leading to cost savings and more efficient use of resources.
-Organisations that implement rigorous quality checks at each stage of production can catch and correct issues early, minimising waste and ensuring that only high-quality products reach the customer.
+This reduction means less rework and scrap, leading to cost savings and more efficient resource use.
+Organisations implementing rigorous quality checks at each production stage can catch and correct issues early, minimising waste and ensuring that only high-quality products reach the customer.

 Enhanced Reputation